-Those who provide NHS services – whether doctors, nurses and midwives, dentists or other members of staff – may identify risks or wrongdoing, such as malpractice, patient safety issues or regulatory breaches, and wish to raise them as concerns.
+People providing an NHS service may identify risks of harm or wrongdoing, such as malpractice, patient safety issues or regulatory breaches, and wish to speak up about them.
 This is whistleblowing, which may be defined as someone within an organisation raising concerns about a risk of harm or wrongdoing in the public interest.

 A whistleblowing concern is different to a grievance.
 A grievance is typically a personal complaint about an individual’s own employment situation (for example bullying, harassment, discrimination), which is not made in the public interest.
 In contrast, a person raising a whistleblowing concern is usually a witness and may have no direct personal involvement in the concern they are raising, but are concerned about the impact on patients/ safe working practices.

 In cases where a grievance is being raised, the appropriate avenue is provided under the grievance policy of your organisation.
-All NHS employees in Scotland are covered by a standard Grievance policy (opens in new window).
+All NHS Scotland employees are covered by a standard Grievance policy (opens in new window).
 Other employers will have their own grievance policies.
 If you are a member of a union, your workplace representatives will be able to provide advice on these processes.
-The Advisory, Conciliation and Arbitration Service (Acas) can also provide impartial help and advice on your rights in the workplace.
+The Advisory, Conciliation and Arbitration Service (Acas) (opens in new window) can also provide impartial help and advice on your rights in the workplace.

-Whistleblowing is also different to complaints about public services, which are made by members of the public, rather than people providing NHS services.
-This means that whistleblowing does not include healthcare professionals complaining about NHS services they have received as members of the public.
+Whistleblowing is also different to making a complaint about public services, which are made by members of the public, rather than people working in NHS services.
+This means that whistleblowing does not include healthcare professionals complaining about NHS services they have received as patients.

 If you wish to complain about the care or treatment you have received from the NHS, you should access the complaints procedure of the relevant health service provider.
 The Scottish Public Services Ombudsman is the final stage for complaints about public service organisations in Scotland, including the NHS.

 Legislative protection for whistleblowers is provided under the Employment Rights Act 1996, as amended by the Public Interest Disclosure Act 1998.
-Where a worker makes a protected disclosure, he or she has a right not to be subjected to any detriment by their employer for making that disclosure.
+Where a worker makes a protected disclosure, they have a right not to be subjected to any detriment by their employer for making that disclosure.